swiss-seismological-service/scrtdd/README.md

 ```
   --ep arg                              Event parameters XML file for offline
                                         processing of contained origins (imply
                                         test option).
-Ech origin will be
+Each contained origin
-                                        processed accordingly with the matching
+                                        will be processed accordingly with the
-                                        profile configuration
+                                        matching profile region unless
+                                        --profile option is used
 ```

 E.g.